CodeCrafter-25/sales-analysis-dashboard/docs/business-insights.md

 6. Customer concentration is relatively low, with the Top-10 customers generating less than 7% of total sales.

+## Business Recommendations

+### 1. Prepare for strong Q4 demand

+Q4 consistently shows strong sales and modeled profit performance.

+The business should prepare inventory, staffing, and promotional activities in advance of Q4 to take advantage of seasonal demand.

+At the same time, weaker Q1 performance should be investigated to identify opportunities for targeted promotions or demand-generation campaigns.

+### 2. Prioritize the Technology category

+Technology is the strongest category in the modeled profitability scenario, generating the highest sales, modeled profit, and ROI.

+The business should consider prioritizing high-performing Technology products in merchandising, inventory planning, and marketing.

+However, because profitability is based on modeled category margins, actual cost and margin data should be validated before making real investment decisions.

+### 3. Protect availability of top-performing products

+Canon imageCLASS 2200 Advanced Copier is the strongest individual product by modeled profit and significantly outperforms the other Top-10 products.

+The business should monitor stock availability and demand for this product and investigate whether similar high-value products have comparable growth potential.

+At the same time, the Top-10 products generate only about 12% of total modeled profit, so the broader product portfolio should remain diversified.

+### 4. Maintain a diversified customer strategy

+The Top-10 customers generate less than 7% of total sales, which indicates low customer concentration.

+The business should continue developing a broad customer base rather than relying heavily on a few large customers.

+Targeted retention or loyalty initiatives can still be used for high-value customers without creating excessive dependency on them.

+### 5. Investigate the 2016 decline

+Sales and modeled profit declined in 2016 before returning to strong growth in 2017 and 2018.

+Further analysis should investigate whether the decline was related to product mix, customer segments, geography, seasonality, or changes in order volume.

+Understanding the cause could help identify risks that may affect future growth.

 ## Methodology Note

 Cost, Profit, Margin, and ROI are modeled metrics created for this portfolio project.